alfonsof/azure-java-examples/azurefunctionblobevent/README.md

   *Because `local.settings.json` can contain secrets downloaded from Azure, the file is excluded from source control by default in the `.gitignore` file.*

-* Create a Storage Account for the input source
+* Create a Storage Account for the input source.

   You must create the Storage Account, using the Azure console.
   The storage account must be a StorageV2 (general purpose v2) account kind.
   Create a blob container with the `samples-workitems` name in this Storage Account.

-* Package the function
+* Configure the Azure Function.

   You must configurate the `pom.xml` file for a proper creation of the Function App during the subsequent deployment process.